geminihsu/SpiritFitFinishGoodsClient/README.md

 * **Replenishment** When the quantity of model less than min quantity which we preset.
 The model will display on the report.
 * **Daily Shipping** It shows daily shipping information with sales order on the report.
 # Develop tool
-* Operation System: Window 10 Pro (Destop and Tablet)
+* Operation System: Window 10 Pro (Desktop and Tablet)
 * Develop IDE tool: Eclipse 4.7.2
 * Java SDK : 1.7.2
 # 3rd party libray